WHAT IS THE CHALLENGE?

 WHAT DO WE WANT TO ACHIEVE BY 2030?

-By 2030, we envision a world where sustainable wood products are providing abundant, creative opportunities for ensuring everyone has access to quality, sustainably built housing.
-We want to be help lead a paradigm shift where people have more housing options — of all shapes and sizes — anchored in natural, renewable and efficient materials.
+By 2030, we envision a world where sustainable wood products are providing abundant, diverse options that ensure everyone has access to quality, sustainably built housing.
+We want to help lead a paradigm shift where people have more housing options — of all shapes and sizes — anchored in natural, renewable and high-quality materials.

-While there is much we can accomplish over a decade, we have structured our long-term goals into three-year segments to effectively prioritize and accelerate progress.
-Our first phase was completed in 2022 and was marked by clear progress we will build on and momentum we will carry forward.
-During the second phase of our 3 by 30 Sustainability Ambitions, between 2023 and 2025, we are focusing our work in two key areas:
+While there is much we can accomplish over a decade, we have structured our long-term goals into three-year phases to effectively prioritize and accelerate progress.
+Currently, we are midway through the second phase of our 3 by 30 Homes Sustainability Ambitions — running from 2023 to 2025 — and are focusing on two key areas:

 1. Supporting innovation and development of wood-based construction methods to replace less sustainable, nonrenewable materials

-Through updated building codes, techniques and material innovation, we see an opportunity to create more housing units on the same land by expanding the use of wood in taller buildings.
+Through updated building codes, techniques and material innovation, we see an opportunity to create more housing units on the same land by expanding the use of wood-based construction methods.

-Actions include: policy work focused on advancing supportive legislation; sponsorship of wood-based design competitions; support and sponsorship of wood-based and mass timber education events; and more.
+Actions include: policy work focused on advancing supportive legislation; sponsorship of wood-based design and innovation competitions; support and sponsorship of wood-based and mass timber education events; and more.

-2. Increasing available housing options by supporting innovations to improve building speed and efficiency, as well as high-quality alternative and unconventional home-building efforts
+2. Increasing available housing options by supporting innovations to improve building speed and efficiency, as well as high-quality alternative and diverse home-building efforts

 By improving supply chain efficiency and reducing building cycle time and waste, we see opportunities to enable the development of more houses with the same labor, time and money.
-By lending our resources to key partners focused on nontraditional home-building initiatives, we also see an opportunity to create more homes — of all shapes and sizes, and for all income levels — in our operational areas and key markets.
-Some key partnerships established in Phase 1 will continue, but the nature of our work will evolve, and we will continue to be open to new partnerships.
+Some key partnerships established in Phase 1 will continue, but the nature of our work is evolving, and we continue to be open to new partnerships.

 PHASE 2 ACCOMPLISHMENTS